davorg/dmp/chapters/chapter11.md

 expressions instead.

-Having defined our grammar, we simply create a parser object using this gram- mar and use that object to see if our sentences are valid.
+Having defined our grammar, we simply create a parser object using this grammar and use that object to see if our sentences are valid.
 Notice that we use the method sentence to validate each sentence in turn.
 This method was created by the Parse::RecDescent object as it read our grammar.
 The sentence method returns true or false depending